howard5758/hmm_training-inference/README.md

 Instructions

-To train the HMM only, do
+To train the HMM only:

-python TrainHMM.py randomwalk.train.txt
+$python TrainHMM.py randomwalk.train.txt

-To train the HMM and make predictions, do python RunViterbi.py randomwalk.train.txt randomwalk.test.txt
+To train the HMM and make predictions:

+$python RunViterbi.py randomwalk.train.txt randomwalk.test.txt

 To change iteration number or the number of sequences to read in, please follow Note 2. and Note 3.